10th July 2023

 Many landlords are taking a staged approach – preparing supplemental documents to add minor green obligations to existing buildings/tenancies with an eye on ‘deep retrofitting’ the building once the whole building becomes vacant.

-The Thrings Clean Energy and Environment Team includes specialists from across the firm and its disciplines, and advises commercial developers, farmers and landowners on the legal aspects of clean energy, environment and biodiversity – including the drafting of green leases and supplementary documents.
+The Thrings Clean Energy and Environment Lawyers includes specialists from across the firm and its disciplines, and advises commercial developers, farmers and landowners on the legal aspects of clean energy, environment and biodiversity – including the drafting of green leases and supplementary documents.
 We are here to support you on your pathway to Net Zero.
 Find out more and contact us here.